 History of Present Illness

 A 63-year-old woman with a prior diagnosis of possible rheumatoid arthritis was referred for dyspnea with more vigorous activities in Prescott where she now lives (elevation 5367 ft.).
 She is receiving hydroxychloroquine 400 mg/day.

 Past Medical History, Social History and Family History

-Which of the following are possible causes of the mass?
-(Click on the correct answer to proceed to the second of four panels)
+What testing would you perform at this time?
+(Click on the correct answer to proceed to the second of five pages)